Amateur-God/windowsRDP-FTP-SSH-tunnel-script/README.md

 ## Step 3 - Run

-to run the script just double click the link.bat file
+to run the script just double-click the link.bat file

 #### Note

-on first run the script will ask for admin privilages this is to run the installSSH.ps1 script which install the required dependancies and then creates a blank text file which the script will find in future and know it doesnt need to install them.
+on the first run, the script will ask for admin privileges this is to run the installSSH.ps1 script which installs the required dependencies and then creates a blank text file which the script will find in future and know it doesn't need to install them.